noir-lang/noir/docs/docs/dev_docs/dapps/tutorials/contract_deployment.md

 Let's now write a script for deploying your contracts to the Sandbox.
 We'll create an RPC client, and then use the `ContractDeployer` class to deploy our contracts, and store the deployment address to a local JSON file.

-Create a new file `src/deploy.mjs`, with a call to a `main` function that we'll populate in a second:
+Create a new file `src/deploy.mjs`:

 ```js
 // src/deploy.mjs